 Art Frazier, Green Leader

-A summer architectural internship led Art to transfer to the University of Pennsylvania where he received a bachelor’s degree in design of the environment and a master’s in architecture.
+A summer architectural internship led Frazier to transfer to the University of Pennsylvania where he received a bachelor’s degree in design of the environment and a master’s degree in architecture.
 Upon graduation, he worked for the Philadelphia Architect’s Workshop and completed numerous design projects for low-income clientele.
 He then relocated to Atlanta to practice architecture for six years each with Cooper Carry & Associates & Lord, Aeck & Sargent.